StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 | Being eternal (rather than bound by time)       | Omniscience (God knows everything in creation from beginning to end, and even what could have been)                   |
 | Being immeasurable (rather than bound by space) | Omnipresence (God is ever-present in creation: as far as the East is from the West, nothing can separate us from God) |

 While we may not be properly able to fully grasp God's true nature since we are small, finite beings bound by spacetime, it should nonetheless be clearly apparent that it is not possible for any created creature to compare with the Creator.
-Even creatures far more powerful than ourselves -- Satan and the other angels -- are bound and limited in ways God is not, leaving God completely alone and unique in His transcendence of and supremacy within the physical universe.
+Even creatures far more powerful than ourselves---Satan and the other angels---are bound and limited in ways God is not, leaving God completely alone and unique in His transcendence of and supremacy within the physical universe.

 <!-- --- -->

 #### God is Omnipotent {#god-s-infinite-nature-god-is-omnipotent}

 God is all-powerful, irrespective of matter.
 He can effect anything He desires in the material realm, and nothing can transpire apart from His will.
-Therefore there is no deed, nor was there ever, nor will there ever be which God is unable to do, small or great.
+Therefore there is no deed (nor was there ever, nor will there ever be) which God is unable to do, small or great.

 <!-- --- -->